acextushar/Design-IEEE-Patchfest/README.md

 | 🟢 Easy | Beginner-friendly UI tasks |
 | 🟡 Medium | Intermediate layout + interactions |
 | 🔴 Hard | Full UI/UX thinking + multiple screens |

 ---

-## 🤝 Contributing

-We welcome improvements!
-If you want to suggest a new task or fix clarity in existing tasks, read our **[Contribution Guidelines](CONTRIBUTING.md)**.

----